Frequently Asked Questions

 Yes!
 Volunteer opportunities are available year round.
 If you are only available over the summer, then you only volunteer over the summer!

 All volunteers must present a professional image while on duty at the Fleet.
-For positions that interact with our guests, we require volunteers to wear a Fleet-furnished volunteer shirt with khaki pants or capris.
+For positions that interact with our guests, we require volunteers to wear a Fleet-furnished volunteer shirt with black pants or capris.
 Volunteers working behind the scenes may wear business casual clothing or follow other guidelines provided by their department.
 All volunteers and interns must wear closed-toe shoes.

 A majority of the guest-facing volunteer positions may require long periods of standing.
 If needed, accommodations can be made upon request.